 By JUDD MATSUNAGA

 In California, where trees are plentiful, homes are close to each other, and homeowners often have a disproportionate sense of entitlement, tree disputes are commonplace.
-Whether the issue is one of: (1) roots lifting driveways; (2) trees dropping debris; or (3) trees blocking views, it is important not to underestimate the complexities of the dispute before you decide to act.
+Whether the issue is one of: (1) roots lifting driveways; (2) trees dropping debris; or (3) trees blocking views, it is important to understand California tree law and not to underestimate the complexities of the dispute before you decide to act.

 Encroaching branches and roots: You might think that you have the absolute right to cut offending branches and roots that encroach upon your property.
 Not so.
 California “tree law” was changed in the case of Booska v.
 Patel (1994), when a California appellate court held that a neighbor does not have the absolute right to cut encroaching roots and branches so that they end at his or her property line.